 - Elevate the university’s work by defining a better-integrated, more comprehensive system of outreach and engagement that supports students from matriculation through graduation.

-CUNY Executive Vice Chancellor and University Provost José Luis Cruz discusses the release of Mapping CUNY in this video.
+Former CUNY Executive Vice Chancellor and University Provost José Luis Cruz discusses the release of Mapping CUNY in this video.

 The Institute will use the findings to foster a more welcoming environment across the university system—one that supports the enrollment, retention, graduation, and post-college employment success of students with past criminal legal system involvement.